auguth/W3FGrant-Application/pallet_pocs.md

 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious

-Things that shouldn’t be part of the application (see also our [FAQ](../docs/faq.md)):
-- The (future) tokenomics of your project
-- For non-infrastructure projects—deployment and hosting costs, maintenance or audits
-- Business-oriented activities (marketing, business planning), events or outreach

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?